MicrosoftDocs/microsoft-salescopilot-docs/articles/insights-partner-apps.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

-You can view records that are related to CRM records and activities that are related to CRM opportunities from partner applications within Sales app.
+You can view records that are related to CRM records and activities that are related to CRM opportunities from partner applications within the Sales app.
 To view related records and latest activities from partner applications, you must:

 1. Get the feature enabled, as it is not enabled by default.
 1. Create a connection using Power Platform connectors.